s-kustm/interview/README.md

 		DES, 3DES, AES, RC4, Blowfish etc					RSA, DSA, PGP

+2. Hashing:
-2. Hashing: Hashing is a form of cryptographic security which differs from encryption.
+>Hashing is a form of cryptographic security which differs from encryption.
 Whereas encryption is a two step process used to first encrypt and then decrypt a message, hashing condenses a message into an irreversible fixed-length value, or hash.
 		Ex- MD5 and SHA1

 3. Digital Signature
-		1. Message sent by the user was not tampered in transit.
+		>1.
+Message sent by the user was not tampered in transit.
-		2. Message has been sent by the legitimate user.
+		>2.
+Message has been sent by the legitimate user.

 *Process*